michaelarichard/liatrio-jenkins-nexus/vagrant/fixes.md

  - OPTION: Update Vagrantfile to enable listen interfaces for main jenkins service as well as AJP on all interfaces.
  - OPTION: (Depends on security) Update the original Vagrant box to fix the install to wide open listen for everyone! re: 0.0.2?
  - OPTION: Dockerize/compartmentalize on priv_networks in containerspace to avoid local developer/workstation troubleshooting/setup time.
+ - OPTION: Private Static IP's for all the things.
+Might clash later with other things.

--  EXAMPLE: Add an inline script to Vagrantfile to fix broken guest utils ufor mounting of /vagrant share
+#### EXAMPLES: Add an inline script to Vagrantfile to fix broken guest utils ufor mounting of /vagrant share
 ```
 $kernel_update = <<-KERNEL
 yum update kernel -y